 However, in practice, this local maximum is often far from the desirable segmentation result both quantitatively and visually (a related work with a detailed discussion on this issue is presented in [32]).
 This is due to the fact that the values of Π have a direct impact on the segmentation as the hidden variables Z depend on them.
-These latter variables are updated (see (21) or (12)) by:
+These latter variables are updated (see eq.
+(21) or eq.
+(12)) by: